esl/MongooseIM/doc/operation-and-maintenance/Mongoose-metrics.md

 ### `histogram`

-A histogram collects values over sliding window of 60s and exposes following stats:
+A histogram collects values over a sliding window of 60s and exposes the following stats:

 * `n` - A number of samples.
 * `mean` - An arithmetic mean.